Skip to the main content.

 Plan ahead and attend a community cultural event, or, contact the community and find out if you can sponsor or support an event.

 Establish a positive presence before you make a request - you are trying to establish a relationship that will support and benefit your project for the life of your project.
 Time spent building the relationship in the early phase is a wise and valuable investment of your time and resources.
-As the saying goes “you only have one chance to make a first impression.”
+As the saying goes “You only have one chance to make a first impression.”

 Sign up for our Working Effectively With Indigenous Peoples Training